-Essential Question: How does the candidate's proposed learning goal(s) connect with prior knowledge and define specific outcomes for students?
-Based on UDL principles, how do proposed content-specific learning activities, instructional and grouping strategies, and facilitation of instructional support personnel support, engage, and/or challenge all students to meet the learning goal(s) of the lesson?
+Essential Question: How does the candidate's proposed learning goal(s) connect with students' prior knowledge?
+How do proposed learning activities, instructional strategies, and grouping strategies support, engage, and challenge all students to meet the learning goal(s)?

-Level 1 Level 2 Level 3 Level 4 Level 5 Candidate's lesson planning includes goal(s) that are not based on UDL principles or students' prior content knowledge.
-OR Candidate does not use grade-level standards when designing the lesson learning goals.
-OR Candidate does not identify evidence of student learning they will look for, and assessment strategy is not purposefully connected to content-specific learning goal(s) and ELD goal(s).
-OR Candidate does not differentiate support to meet the learning goal(s).
-OR Candidate's lesson planning includes grade- level goal(s) that are loosely built on students' prior content knowledge, and scaffolding is not likely to support student learning.
-Candidate identifies evidence of learning that focuses on rote knowledge of content or is only partially connected to content- specific learning goal(s).
-Candidate's lesson planning includes goal(s) that are loosely built on UDL principles.
+Level 1 Level 2 Level 3 Level 4 Level 5 Candidate's lesson planning includes goal(s) that are not based on students' prior content knowledge.
+OR Candidate does not identify evidence of student learning they will look for, and assessment strategy is not purposefully connected to learning goal(s).
+OR Candidate's planning for learning activities is not well structured to meet the learning goal(s).
+OR Candidate's instructional strategies and/or grouping do not respond to the diverse needs of learners.
+Candidate's lesson planning includes goal(s) that are loosely built on students' prior content knowledge, and scaffolding is not likely to support student learning.
+Candidate identifies evidence of learning that focuses on rote knowledge of content or is only partially connected to learning goal(s).
 Candidate's planning for learning activities, instructional strategies, and/or student grouping is not conducive to the type of lesson being planned, and rationale for approach is not clear.
-Candidate's lesson planning includes manageable and specific grade-level goal(s) that clearly build on students' prior content knowledge.
+Candidate's lesson planning includes manageable, specific, and appropriate learning goal(s) that clearly build on students' prior content knowledge.
 Candidate's lesson planning includes appropriate ELD goal(s) for FS1 and other identified English learners.
-Candidate's lesson planning is based on UDL principles and is sufficiently flexible to provide for a supportive learning environment reflective of students' assets and learning needs.
-Candidate clearly identifies the kinds of evidence they will look for to determine that students met the learning goal(s) and the informal assessment(s) they will use to make this determination.
-Candidate's lesson planning includes learning activities that are appropriately supporting, engaging, and/or challenging for students.
+Candidate clearly identifies the kinds of evidence they will look for to determine that students met the learning goal and the informal assessment(s) they will use to make this determination.
+Candidate's lesson planning includes learning activities that are appropriately supporting, engaging, and/or challenging for all students.
 Candidate's grouping strategies are purposeful and clearly appropriate for students to reach the learning goal(s).
-Content-specific instructional strategies include modeling and/or scaffolding that will assist all students to reach expectations embedded in the learning activities, including age and/or developmentally appropriate higher-order thinking and academic language development.
-Candidate's lesson planning clearly describes how they will facilitate instructional support personnel to assist students to meet the learning goal(s).
+Content-specific instructional strategies include modeling and/or scaffolding that will assist all students to reach expectations embedded in the learning activities, including higher-order thinking and academic language development.
 All of Level 3, plus: Candidate's lesson planning provides a detailed explanation of proposed instructional adaptations (accommodations and/or modifications) to support each of the 3 focus students.
 Candidate's lesson planning includes teaching practices that affirm and validate students' cultural backgrounds.
-All of Levels 3 & 4, plus: Candidate's lesson planning is developed on high-leverage practices and is sufficiently flexible to provide for a supportive learning environment reflective of students' assets and learning needs.
-All students clearly have equal access to content by engaging in challenging learning activities that develop academic language and/or communication development and
+All of Levels 3 & 4, plus: Candidate's lesson planning is based on UDL principles and is sufficiently flexible to provide for an inclusive learning environment reflective of students' assets and learning needs.
+All students clearly have equal access to content by engaging in challenging learning activities that develop academic language and higher-order thinking.